9 Reasons Why Cell Phone Signals Suddenly Go Bad

 5) Landscape

-Geographic features often cause signal to go bad.
+Geographic features often cause cell signals to go bad.
 Trees, for example, are notorious for blocking cell phone signals.
-Whether you’re hiking or your house is surrounded by large foliage, the leaf canopy can cause a massive drop in cellular reception.
+Whether you’re RV or your house is surrounded by large foliage, the leaf canopy can cause a massive drop in cellular reception.

 Mountains, hills, and valleys, too.
 Just like building materials, cellular signals have a hard time penetrating natural barriers.
 If you live on one side of a mountain, and the only cell tower in your area is on the other, you’re not likely to get good reception.